Sustainable Management of Construction and Demolition Materials

 - Recycling C&D Materials

 Many building components can be recycled where markets exist.
 Asphalt, concrete, and rubble are often recycled into aggregate or new asphalt and concrete products.
-Wood can be recycled into engineered-wood products like furniture and plastic-composite decks, as well as mulch, compost, and other products.
+Wood can be recycled into engineered-wood products like furniture, as well as mulch, compost, and other products.
 Metals—including steel, copper, and brass—are also valuable commodities to recycle.
 Additionally, although cardboard packaging from home-building sites is not classified as a C&D material, it does make its way into the mixed C&D stream, and many markets exist for recycling this material.

 Sometimes, materials sent for recycling end up being poorly managed or mismanaged.
 Asking your recycler a few questions, such as whether they are in compliance with state and local regulations, state licensing or registration, and/or third-party certification, can ensure the proper and intended management for your materials.

 More information on environmental considerations associated with the reuse and recycling of certain C&D materials can be found at Best Practices for Reducing, Reusing, and Recycling Construction and Demolition (C&D) Materials.

 Buying used C&D materials and recycled content products for use in new construction can:

 - Boost the local economy as recovered materials are typically locally sourced.